-Shame corrodes the very part of us that believes we are capable of change”.
+“Shame corrodes the very part of us that believes we are capable of change”.

 (Brené Brown, I Thought It Was Just Me)

 The mature and loving alternative to controlling social behaviour by means of shame is to make choices based on human needs – our own and those of others.
 This comes naturally to people who were never domesticated into the shame culture, while for most of us we still have to struggle with the legacy of the past.
 The key however is simply to be present and pay attention.
 When we become conscious of the results of our choices so that we have immediate feedback, we don’t have to try to be good or even to tell good from evil.
 We simply understand the connections between our choices and their results and see how those results affect us.
 If you lie to your partner, she finds out and gets upset, AND you are present with her pain, that is enough to tell you that this isn’t the way you want to behave in future.
 If you are conscious and you are running a big manufacturing business, you experience that what your company does to the environment is something that you are doing to yourself.
 It is not an intellectual process, it is visceral.
 And so for your own well-being, which ultimately is the same as the well-being of everyone, you try to stop doing that.
-Of course, getting a whole business to change is not so easy, but the point is that you transcend good and evil when you connect with human needs, and shame is all about good and evil, so it’s only relevant to those who are not yet conscious of human needs.
+Of course, getting a whole system to change is not quick or easy, but the point is that you transcend good and evil when you connect with human needs, and shame is all about good and evil, so it’s only relevant to those who are not yet conscious of human needs.

 Hence in a restorative justice system, such as that practised by some American first nations and many other ‘tribal’ communities until recent times, where a group of mainly conscious individuals also includes some who are less self-aware, healing comes about not by blaming and shaming but by a process in which ‘transgressors’ get to hear at first hand the effects of their actions on others and thus to expand their consciousness.